 Once Marianne reached the apartments, she pulled the hood of her black cloak over her head to disguise herself.
 In the distance, she saw a flickering light near the deserted Ballroom at the end of the hall.
 After muttering a quick lighting spell, the Prefect crept down the corridor without making a noise.
 She slyly slipped between the two open doors but became very alarmed when she saw that the Ballroom was completely filled with people dressed exactly like her.

 She had found the secret gathering but was not prepared for its purpose.

 Her mask suddenly ceased to exist as evil began to radiate from every corner.
 Fear flooded her senses, washing away her confidence entirely.
 The room turned dark and cold and in response, Marianne’s heart began to race with insecurity.
-She forced a shaking hand into her pocket as she watched a dark cloud begin to form at the front of the crowd.
-When it reached a sizeable mass, the pureblood held back a fearful whimper as a cloaked figure fluidly emerged from behind it.
-When he fully materialized, the wizard sharply pulled back his hood and exhibited his face.
-His hand reached out and vainly smoothed his perfectly combed over dark hair.
+She forced a shaking hand into her pocket as she watched a dark cloud begin to form at the front of the crowd and when it reached a sizeable mass, the pureblood held back a fearful whimper as a cloaked figure fluidly emerged from behind it.
+When he fully materialized, the wizard sharply pulled back his hood and exhibited his face; his hand reached out and vainly smoothed his perfectly combed over dark hair.
 When he returned it to his side, his eyes matched his hard and sinister expression.